 We have been working with local jurisdictions, state and federal agencies, and landowners since summer 2021 to determine the preferred transmission line route for each segment and identify sites for new substations.
-Land use permit approvals have been obtained in six counties and construction on segments 2 and 3 commenced in May 2023 and should be complete in 2025.
-Permitting is ongoing in other counties and construction on Segment 1 will begin in 2024 and be complete in 2026.
-Construction on segments 4 and 5 will start in 2025 and be complete in 2027.
+Land use permit approvals have been obtained in ten jurisdictions and construction activities have been completed on Segments 2 and 3, including at the Canal Crossing, Goose Creek and May Valley substations, which are now in-service.
+Land use permitting activities continue for Segment 5 in Arapahoe, Elbert, and El Paso counties.
+Construction activities are underway on Segment 1 in Morgan and Weld counties and on Segment 4 in Crowley, Kiowa and Pueblo counties.
+Construction on Segment 1 will be complete in 2026.
+Construction on segments 4 and 5 will be complete in 2027.